 Fraud can be committed by both workers and employers.

-- Work full or even part-time while continuing to collect unemployment compensation
+- Work full or even part-time while continuing to collect unemployment compensation4

-- Fail to advise EDD that you are collecting workers’ compensation or funds from a retirement plan
+- Fail to advise EDD that you are collecting workers’ compensation (which can be workers compensation fraud) or funds from a retirement plan

 - Fail to report wages during a week when it was collected